phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public *boolean*  **close** ()

-Closes active connection returning success.
+Closes the active connection returning success.
 Phalcon automatically closes and destroys active connections when the request ends